-Leave no trace (applies actually everywhere)
+- Leave no trace (applies actually everywhere)

 - All vehicles must remain within 25 feet of the centerline of the Rubicon Trail

 Before you go, make sure you check the full list of regulations and modify your vehicle according to the requirements.
-A good place to start is the Rubicon Trail Foundation's website.
+A good place to start is the Rubicon Trail Foundation’s website.